Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: Electromagnetic Foundation of SIM

 where $d_{n,\tilde{n}}^{l}$ denotes the corresponding transmission distance.
 Furthermore, $\mathcal{A}$ is the area of each meta-atom, $\zeta _{n,\tilde{n}}^{l}$ represents the angle between the propagation direction and the normal direction of the $\left ( l-1 \right )$-st metasurface layer, and $\lambda$ represents the radio wavelength.
 The total electromagnetic field that impinges upon each meta-atom on a metasurface layer is the sum of the fields refracted by all the meta-atoms on the previous layer~\cite{JSAC_2022_An_Stacked}.

-The architecture of a SIM is similar to that of an ANN.
-Explicitly, both consist of an input layer, one or more hidden layers, and an output layer~\cite{NE_2022_Liu_A, EUCAP_2025_Renzo_State}.
-In a SIM, each hidden layer is essentially a metasurface, which is a dense array of electronically programmable meta-atoms that function similarly to artificial neurons in a conventional digital ANN.
-The meta-atoms on different layers are interconnected through the diffraction of electromagnetic waves.
-In principle, each meta-atom in a SIM can potentially impact any other meta-atom.
-However, in practical SIM devices, anti-reflective coatings can be utilized to suppress unwanted back-and-forth reflections and limit the electromagnetic coupling between non-adjacent layers~\cite{LSA_2022_Luo_Metasurface}.
-As a result, a SIM is equivalent to a feed-forward diffraction device, where electromagnetic waves propagate from one layer to the next.
-In contrast to conventional ANNs, the complex-valued connection weights, or propagation coefficients, between metasurface layers in a SIM are not individually trainable~\cite{Sci_2018_Lin_All}.
-Instead, they are explicitly dictated by the propagation direction and the axial spacing between layers.
-The trainable network parameters in a SIM-based DNN are the transmission coefficients of the meta-atoms at specific lattice coordinates~\cite{APR_2024_Chen_Diffractive}.
+Architecturally, a SIM mirrors a conventional ANN, comprising an input layer, one or more hidden layers, and an output layer \cite{NE_2022_Liu_A, EUCAP_2025_Renzo_State}.
+Within this framework, each hidden layer is realized by a transmissive metasurface—a dense array of electronically programmable meta-atoms that function analogously to artificial neurons.
+Inter-layer connectivity is established via the spatial diffraction of electromagnetic waves, meaning that, in principle, any given meta-atom can couple with any other across the structure.
+To ensure a predictable forward propagation, however, practical SIM implementations utilize anti-reflective coatings to suppress higher-order internal reflections and mitigate coupling between non-adjacent layers \cite{LSA_2022_Luo_Metasurface, Access_2026_Arya_A}.
+Consequently, the SIM operates equivalently to a feed-forward diffractive network where waves propagate monotonically from one layer to the next.
+Crucially, whereas software-defined ANNs optimize abstract weights mapping successive layers alongside layer-specific biases, the complex-valued propagation coefficients between metasurface layers in a SIM are strictly dictated by the physical wave propagation direction and axial inter-layer spacing, rendering them unalterable \cite{Sci_2018_Lin_All}.
+Instead, the trainable DoFs in a SIM-based diffractive network are confined strictly to the transmission coefficients of the individual meta-atoms at their specific lattice coordinates \cite{APR_2024_Chen_Diffractive}.

 A SIM fundamentally represents a synergistic integration of three interdisciplinary technologies: neural networks, electromagnetic computing, and information metasurfaces~\cite{arXiv_2024_Jiancheng_Emerging}.
 As illustrated in Fig.~\ref{fig_3}, these three cutting-edge technologies exhibit complementary strengths that address each other's inherent limitations.
 Conventional neural networks, while powerful, depend on digital chips that incur substantial computational overhead and energy consumption~\cite{Proc_2017_Sze_Efficient}.
 Metasurfaces, despite their sophisticated wavefront manipulation capabilities, possess limited signal processing functionality~\cite{LSA_2014_Cui_Coding}.
 Similarly, existing electromagnetic computing paradigms suffer from constrained tunability and poor scalability~\cite{Sci_2014_Silva_Performing}.
 A SIM circumvents these limitations by synthesizing the distinct advantages of all three constituent technologies.
 Specifically, electromagnetic waves serve as a `green' - namely power-efficient - computational medium for executing forward-propagation inference in neural networks, while neural network architectures provide a versatile framework for signal processing.
 Concurrently, information metasurfaces enable dynamic modulation of electromagnetic waves, completing this potent tripartite amalgam.